pH14/materialize/doc/developer/design/20230418_persist_push_based_updates.md

 This approach is additionally interesting in that it would set Persist up to communicate other types of data as well, not just pub-sub of diffs.
-One hypothetical -- shard writers could cache recently-written blobs to S3 in memory or on disk, and other processes could request those blobs from the writer directly, rather than paying the costs of going to S3 which has long tail latencies.
+One hypothetical -- shard writers could cache recently-written blobs to S3 in memory or on disk, and other processes could request those blobs from the writer directly, rather than paying the costs of going to S3, which is likely to have much longer tail latencies.

 The downsides of this approach include the complexity overhead, as it introduces the novel pattern of intra-`clusterd` communication in a way that does not exist today, and the scaling limitations imposed by all-to-all communication.